racoelhosilva/FSI_ctfsAndLogbooks/CTF12.md

 The first line contains the public exponent, the second line the modulus and the third line the cryptogram (in hexadecimal).

-In addition, the encryption script, `gen_example.py`, has the following source code:
+In addition to this, we were also given the encryption script, `gen_example.py`, which has the following source code:

 ```py
 def getParams(i, j):